Accreditation and Licensure

 Following a comprehensive site visit in January 2020, the College was found to be in compliance with 68 of 70 required accreditation elements and granted initial Accreditation with Heightened Monitoring.
-The College will provide the COCA with periodic progress reports demonstrating compliance with all accreditation standards.
+The College provided the COCA with a progress report in November 2020 and the COCA has determined that the College has demonstrated compliance with all 70 (100%) of the required accreditation elements.
 The College’s accreditation is subject to renewal in 2024.

 The address and phone number of the COCA are:

 Secretary, Commission on Osteopathic College Accreditation

 American Osteopathic Association

 Chicago, IL 60611

 Complaints regarding COCA Accreditation Standards can be registered through the following link: https://bcomnm.org/accreditation/accreditation-complaint/

 The Burrell College of Osteopathic Medicine is licensed by the New Mexico Higher Education Department (NMHED).
 The Private Postsecondary Division of the NMHED is responsible for the oversight and authorization of private postsecondary institutions operating in New Mexico.
 NMHED’s process for authorizing private postsecondary institutions can be found on the NMHED website: http://www.hed.state.nm.us/institutions/applications.aspx.